 3. L-Sit

-- Focus Points: Begin by practicing lifting your legs slightly off the ground until you can achieve a full L shape.
-Keep your legs straight, toes pointed, and core muscles fully engaged to avoid any drooping of the legs.
-This position builds core and hip flexor strength.
+- Focus Points: Begin by lifting legs slightly off the ground, progressing to a full L shape.
+Keep legs straight, toes pointed, and core muscles fully engaged to prevent drooping.

 4. Hang Position